iCliniq Logo

 Hello doctor,

 I am 29 weeks pregnant.
-From the last two days, I am not feeling good.
+For the last two days, I have not been feeling good.
 There is sudden nausea.
-The baby movement is fine but I am not able to eat anything because of nausea and frequent urination.
-Burning feet is also there accompanied by gas and constipation.
+The baby movement is fine, but I am not able to eat anything because of nausea and frequent urination.
+Burning feet is also accompanied by gas and constipation.

 Answered by Dr. Uzma Arqam